imrjack/imrjack.github.com/_posts/2015-06-07-Association.md

 date: 2015-06-07
 ---

 In Rails, an assoication is a connection between two Active Record models.
 Associations are implemented using macro style calls which are basically methods calls in the context of the class object.
-There are six types:
-- belongs_to
+<br> There are six types:

-- has_one
++ has_one
-- has_many
++ has_many
-- has_many :through
++ has_many :through
-- has_one :through
++ has_one :through
-- has_and_belongs_to_many
++ has_and_belongs_to_many

-Say we want to create an association between 'Tasks' and 'Users', on the tasks side we have to delare:
+<br>Say we want to create an association between 'Tasks' and 'Users', on the tasks side we have to delare:

 {% highlight ruby %}
 class Tasks < ActiveRecord::Base